heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 ### Check and run the code examples

-In this section, you will clone the code examples repository to check and run the code examples along with the theory.
+In this section, you will clone the code examples to check and run the code examples along with the theory.

 #### Clone or fetch latest changes from the main repository to get the code examples